"The Squid and the Spaceman" (sequel to God Bless Cambodia)

 Four months into the relationship, Randall develops insomnia and Jackie develops an ulcer.
 Because Randall has never been married, they both agree he's the problem.
 He locates a therapist, Dr. Byrnes, who has a plan for turning him into marriage material.

 As part of the treatment, Randall and Jackie attend a fetish conference to resuscitate their middle-aged sex life.
-Can trust, honesty, respect, acceptance, compromise, commitment, active listening -- and a strap-on dildo save their relationship?
+Can trust, honesty, respect, acceptance, compromise, commitment, active listening -- and a sphincter harness save their relationship?
 More importantly, how much can -- and should -- one man change for the one he loves?